7 common real estate scams and how to avoid them

 2. Foreclosure relief scam

 Foreclosure relief scams target homeowners who are struggling to keep their homes.
-Scammers pose as legitimate companies or attorneys promising to help you avoid foreclosure or modify your loan, usually in exchange for an up-front payment.
+Here's how it often works: Scammers pose as legitimate companies or attorneys promising to help you avoid foreclosure or modify your loan, usually in exchange for an up-front payment.
 They may claim they have a special relationship with your lender or guarantee they can save your home, but these promises are almost always false.
+This type of scam is especially destructive because victims lose the money they paid up front and remain at risk of losing their homes.

-If someone claims to be an attorney or foreclosure specialist, do your homework before signing anything or sending money.
-Check your state's bar association to verify the individual's credentials and contact your mortgage servicer directly using the number listed on your billing statement to confirm any offers or modifications.
+- If someone claims to be an attorney or foreclosure specialist, do your homework before signing anything or sending money.
+Check your state’s Bar Association to verify the individual’s credentials.

 3. Loan-flipping scam